Queensland Travel Guide

 - The Bend in Coen – place your chair in the creek and enjoy a campfire

-- Punsand Bay Camping – the best caravan park and bar in Cape York – taste firewood pizza
+- Punsand Bay Camping – the best caravan park and bar in Cape York – great firewood pizza

-- Elim Beach – Eddies Camping Area – drive on the beach and see the coloured sands
+- Elim Beach – Eddies Camping Area – stunning and secluded spot located on the eastern side of the Cape York Peninsula.
+Enjoy drive on the beach and coloured sands.

-- Seisha Beach and wharf – try your fishing and get a GT
+- Seisha Beach and wharf – try fishing and catch a GT

 Top Events in Cape York